Hardy-Sobolev inequalities for vector fields and canceling linear differential operators

 \section{Abstract}

 Given a homogeneous \(k\)-th order differential operator \(A (D)\) on \(\R^n\) between two finite dimensional spaces, we establish the Hardy inequality and the Sobolev inequality when \(A(D)\) is elliptic and satisfies a recently introduced cancellation property.
+We recover in particular a Hardy inequality due to V.\thinspace{}Maz\cprime{}ya, and a Sobolev inequality due to J.\thinspace{}Bourgain and H.\thinspace{}Brezis.
 We also study the necessity of these two conditions.